chasblu/my-favorite-games-client/README.md

 - Material UI
 - Netlify

+### Stretch Goals
+- As a user I can add reviews to games
+- As a user I can view only my favorite games that I added

 ### Installation Requirements:
-- Clone repo from github
+- Fork and Clone repo from github
 - Site uses yarn and React Router

 ### Sample Login Info: